Jumperr-labs/jumper-ble-logger/README.md

 # Jumper BLE Logger
 ## Introduction
-The BLE Logger is part of Jumper Insight.
+The BLE Logger is part of Jumper Insights.
 A full visibility platform for IoT systems.
 The BLE Logger logs data from a BLE peripheral and sends it to Jumper's cloud system.

 ## Prerequisites